zeditor01/using_zowe/docs/deloying_ums_and_db2adminfoundation.md

 # Deploying UMS

 ***Purpose of this Chapter***
-Whilst UMS does have a couple of extra ZOWE Apps, it is primarily a pre-requisite for the Db2 tools.
-Hence, the scope of this chapter is limited to a worked example of installing and deploying UMS.
+The scope of this chapter is a worked example of deploying UMS and Db2 Administration Foundation.
+This is really the entry level scope of installation effort to get started with Db2 Tools for ZOWE.

 ## Contents
-1. Planning for UMS.
+1. Planning for UMS and DAF.
-2. Installing the UMS product code.
+2. Installing the UMS and DAF product code.
 3. Editing the ZWEYAML parmlib file.
 4. Installing the UMS Instance.
 5. Configuring the UMS instance.
 6. Operating UMS.
-7. Using the UMS Base Apps.
+7. Using the Unified Server Application with Db2 Administration Foundation.
 8. Subsequent Upgrades.

-## 1. Planning for UMS.
+## 1. Planning for UMS and DAF.

 ### 1.1 How UMS fits in z/OS.
 UMS depends upon ZOWE as a pre-requisite.
 The Unified Management Service App runs in ZOWE and invokes services that are provided by Unified Management Server.